Resolved: Number of distinct destination bucket ARNs cannot exceed 1

 ...

-Therefore, ideally the problem with template is we are using V1 of ReplicationRule schema and we must use V2 of schema to make things work.
+Therefore, ideally, the problem with the template is we are using V1 of the ReplicationRule schema and we must use V2 of the schema to make things work.

 Solution:

-We will force Replication Rule to make use of Filter element on each of the rule to ensure that it’s using V2 schema.
+We will force Replication Rule to make use of the Filter element on each of the rules to ensure that it’s using V2 schema.

-Based on these assumption, I edited my template like below and gave it another try.
+Based on these assumptions, I edited my template like below and gave it another try.
 And, as expected, this worked perfectly fine.

 AWSTemplateFormatVersion: 2010-09-09